justin-m-lacy/quadtree-ts/README.md

 // Custom integration without mapping properties
 // In this case the custom object has all the
 // expected shape properties (x1, y1, x2, y2)
-// So we can simply reference the qtIndex method const redLaser = {
+// So we can simply reference the qtRegions method const redLaser = {
     color: 'red',
     brightness: 10,